 The model begins with the assumption that innovation results from experimentation with new ideas (Arrow 1969).
 The central tension that arises in experimentation lies between exploration and exploitation (March 1991).
 Exploration involves search, risk-taking and experimentation with new technologies or new areas of knowledge.
 Exploitation, on the other hand, is the refinement of existing and familiar technologies.
 Exploration is more expensive due to an increased probability of failure and the learning that it requires to commercialize new technologies.
-Because the opportunity cost of exploratory activities - the additional output or sales that could have been achieved instead by a slightly refined product - is lower in recessions, firms have incentives to engage in exploitation, to avoid losing profits from the high sales of its current products.
+Because the opportunity cost of exploratory activities - the additional output or sales that could have been achieved instead by a slightly refined product - is lower in recessions, firms have incentives to undertake such activities in downturns.
+At the same time, during booms, firms have incentives to engage in exploitation, to avoid losing profits from the high sales of its current products.
 As a consequence, the model predicts that exploration is countercyclical while exploitation is procyclical.
 Moreover, results should be more pronounced in cyclical industries.